 Clinical Psychologist, David Younger, has extensive experience providing support and assistance to communities throughout Australia affected by natural disasters and emergencies.
 Watch the following videos for useful recommendations and practical self-care strategies:

 The most effective support during a time of disaster is to consider extending practice opening hours to accommodate an increase in patient demand.

 For more guidance on general practice disaster preparedness, refer to the following RACGP resources:

 Following a significant event such as a natural disaster it is common for people to experience a range of thoughts, feelings and emotions.
 Find mental health support information at:

-In a disaster, health professionals can be both the victim and the responder.
-Remember to take care of your own health, and refer to some of the following resources or support services:
+In a disaster, health professionals can be both the victim and the responder - remember to take care of your own health.
+Useful resources and services include:

 Encourage community members to visit our 'Bushfire support' page at www.bushfiresupport.info to find services, mental health support options and resources.

 GPs have greater flexibility to provide services to patients whose mental health is affected by bushfires.
 Those with additional training also have access to provide patients up to 10 face-to-face or telehealth sessions of MBS counselling.
 Find out more here.